cocos/cocos-engine/EngineErrorMap.md

 ### 1405

-The '%s' will be removed in v2.0, please use '%s' instead.
+The '%s' has been removed, please use '%s' instead.

 ### 1406